Dovtutis/eshopRN/readme.md

 # React Native Eshop.

-React Native Eshop is a Online Shop application where user can browse through different items which are for sale, check them in detail, add to cart and order.
+React Native Eshop is an online shop application where user can browse through different items which are for sale, check them in detail, add to cart and order.
 User can add new products, edit and delete them also check made orders in detail.
 This task was from Udemy REACT Native course.
 It was created by using React Native (Expo).

 Tasks and funcionalities which were accomplished/used in this project:
 - Usage of variable React Native components, like: Text, View, TextInput, Button, FlatList, ScrollView, Image, StyleSheet.